jlapeyre/gjlcxx_util/README.md

 ## Utility routines and classes for C/C++

-These tools are for things I use repeatedly, mostly for Monte Carlo simulations.
+These tools are [were] for things I use repeatedly, mostly for Monte Carlo simulations.
+My need for this code has been (so fare) obsoleted by Julia.

 See the comments in template headers [cpp_headers/](c_cpp_problems/) for descriptions and usage.